Skip to Main Content

 Loan details

 If you’re planning on taking out student loans, look at how much you’re able to borrow and what the long-term cost will be.
-Your award letter will tell you the maximum amount you can borrow for the academic year, the interest rate and upfront loan fee, the grace period, the repayment terms and more.
+Your award letter will tell you the maximum amount you can borrow for the academic year, the interest rate and loan fees, the grace period, the repayment terms and more.

 You’ll also be able to see whether you qualify for subsidized loans, which is where the federal government pays your interest while you’re in school and during your six-month grace period after graduation and future deferment periods.